marcel-van-de-kamp/movie-assignments/exercises/08 - retreiving data with a service/assignment.md

 - Finally, the movies component needs to handle the result of the call to `getMovies` asynchronously.
 The `getMovies` function now returns a `Promise` object, so we call the `then` function on it again.
 Do this in the `ngOnInit` of the movies component.
 The `then` function will need an arrow function as parameter.
 The arrow function will have one parameter itself `result` (the array of movies retreived from the server).
 Set the value of the private `movies` property to the value of `result`.
 - *Repeat the steps for the favorite movies in a `getFavMovies` function.
 The `getFavMovies` function will not be used in any component yet.*

+**Extra**
-> Optional: Refactor the code in the `getMovies` function to chaining all the function calls and let `getMovies` return the result of the chain: `get -> toPromise -> then`.
+> Refactor the code in the `getMovies` function to chaining all the function calls and let `getMovies` return the result of the chain: `get -> toPromise -> then`.

-> Optional: We should also add an error handler to catch any errors that may come from the server:
+> We should also add an error handler to catch any errors that may come from the server:
 - Add a private function `handleError` with one parameter `error: any` to the movie service.
  - Call the static `reject` function on the `Promise` object with the `error` object as parameter.
 Store the result in a local `result` variable.
 Let the `handleError` function return the `result` variable.
 - Add a call to the `catch` function to the chain in `getMovies` and supply `this.handleError` as parameter.